GDPR

 ICS

-Cheminės dirvožemio charakteristikos (1) Acid secondary cells and batteries (1) Acoustics in building.
-Sound insulation (1) Adhesives (1) Aerospace electric equipment and systems (11) Application of information technology in general (1) Audio, video and audiovisual systems in general (1) Biology.
+Cheminės dirvožemio charakteristikos (1) Žemės ūkis (Žodynai) (1) Acoustics in building.
+Sound insulation (1) Advanced ceramics (1) Aerospace electric equipment and systems (11) Agricultural machines and equipment in general (1) Alarm and warning systems (1) Application of information technology in general (1) Biological evaluation of medical devices (1) Biology.
 Botany.
 Zoology (2) Cableway equipment (1) Ceilings.
 Floors.
-Stairs (1) Cereals, pulses and derived products (3) Chemical analysis (1) Chemical analysis of metals (1) Chemical laboratories.
-Laboratory equipment (2) Chemicals for purification of water (1) Cleanrooms and associated controlled environments (3) Company organization and management in general (1) Concrete and concrete products (4) Concrete structures (1) Construction materials in general (2) Contractual aspects (1) Cooking ranges, working tables, ovens and similar appliances (3) Cookware, cutlery and flatware (1) Cranes (2) Cryogenic vessels (1) Diagnostic equipment (1) Domestic safety (6) Doors and windows (1) Ecolabelling (1) Electric heaters (2) Electric road vehicles (1) Electric tools (2) Electric traction equipment (1) Electroacoustics (1) Electromechanical components in general (1) Electronic components in general (1) Emission (1) Enamels (1) Environmental testing (1) Examination of biological properties of water (1) Exploratory, drilling and extraction equipment (1) Explosives.
-Pyrotechnics and fireworks (1) External sewage systems (1) External water conveyance systems (1) Fertilizers (9) Fibre optic interconnecting devices (5) Fibre optic systems in general (1) Fibres and cables (1) Fire protection (1) Fire-resistance of building materials and elements (1) Fixed resistors (3) Floor coverings (3) Fluid storage devices in general (2) Fluid systems and components for general use (Vocabularies) (1) Footwear (2) Furniture (2) Fuses and other overcurrent protection devices (1) Gas and steam turbines.
-Steam engines (1) General methods of tests and analysis for food products (1) Head protective equipment (2) Hoses and hose assemblies (2) Identification cards.
+Stairs (1) Cereals, pulses and derived products (1) Chemical analysis (1) Chemical analysis of metals (1) Chemical laboratories.
+Laboratory equipment (2) Cleanrooms and associated controlled environments (3) Cloud computing (2) Company organization and management in general (1) Concrete and concrete products (1) Contractual aspects (1) Cooking ranges, working tables, ovens and similar appliances (3) Cranes (2) Cryogenic vessels (2) Diagnostic equipment (1) Disinfectants and antiseptics (1) Domestic safety (6) Doors and windows (1) Drinking water (1) Electric heaters (2) Electric road vehicles (1) Electric tools (2) Electric traction equipment (1) Electrical apparatus for explosive atmospheres (1) Electrical engineering in general (3) Electroacoustics (2) Electromechanical components in general (1) Electronic components in general (1) Emission (1) Enamels (2) Environmental testing (1) Equipment for petroleum and natural gas industries in general (1) Examination of physical properties of water (1) Examination of water in general (1) Exploratory, drilling and extraction equipment (1) External sewage systems (1) External water conveyance systems (1) Fertilizers (16) Fibre optic interconnecting devices (6) Fibre optic systems in general (1) Fire protection (2) Fire-resistance of building materials and elements (1) Fixed resistors (3) Floor coverings (3) Footwear (2) Fuel systems (1) Furniture (2) Fuses and other overcurrent protection devices (1) Gas and steam turbines.
+Steam engines (1) Gas pressure vessels, gas cylinders (1) General methods of tests and analysis for food products (1) Governance and ethics (1) High voltage switchgear and controlgear (1) Hoses and hose assemblies (2) Identification cards.
 Chip cards.
-Biometrics (1) Immunity (2) In vitro diagnostic test systems (1) Industrial trucks (1) Iron and steel products in general (1) IT applications in health care technology (2) IT applications in transport (10) IT Security (6) Jewellery (6) Leather and furs (2) Low voltage switchgear and controlgear (1) Machine tools in general (1) Management of human resources (2) Management systems (2) Materials and components for railway engineering (1) Mechanical structures for electronic equipment (1) Mechanical testing of metals (3) Microbiology of water (1) Milk and milk products in general (2) Miscellaneous domestic and commercial equipment (2) Non-destructive testing of metals (1) Non-ferrous alloys in general (1) Nuclear power plants.
-Safety (6) Optic amplifiers (1) Other buildings (2) Other graphical symbols (1) Other pipeline components (2) Other services (1) Outdoor and water sports equipment (2) Physicochemical methods of analysis (1) Pipelines and its parts for district heat (3) Pipes and fittings of other materials (1) Plastics fittings (1) Plastics pipes (1) Plug-and-socket devices.
-Connectors (1) Power transmission and distribution lines (1) Product life-cycles (1) Products of the chemical industry (1) Protection against dangerous goods (1) Radiation measurements (1) Radiographic equipment (1) Rails and railway components (1) Railway engineering in general (1) Railway rolling stock in general (3) Relays (2) Research and development (1) Rotating machinery in general (2) Safety of machinery (1) Small craft (1) Small kitchen appliances (2) Solar energy engineering (1) Sterilization and disinfection in general (1) Substations.
-Surge arresters (1) Surface preparation (1) Switches (2) Syringes, needles and catheters (2) Technical product documentation (3) TELECOMMUNICATIONS.
-AUDIO AND VIDEO ENGINEERING (4) Thermal and sound insulating materials (1) Tractive stock (5) Transfusion, infusion and injection equipment (1) Valves in general (1) Water supply systems (1) Welding equipment (1) Wind turbine energy systems (1) Wood-based panels in general (1) Wood-protecting chemicals (5)
+Biometrics (1) Immunity (2) Industrial trucks (1) Information technology (Vocabularies) (1) Insulating materials in general (1) IT applications in health care technology (1) IT applications in information, documentation and publishing (3) IT applications in transport (8) IT Security (11) Jewellery (6) Low voltage switchgear and controlgear (2) Machine tools in general (1) Management of human resources (2) Management systems (3) Mechanical structures for electronic equipment (1) Mechanical testing of metals (3) Microbiology of water (1) Milk and milk products in general (2) Miscellaneous domestic and commercial equipment (3) Non-destructive testing of metals (1) Non-ferrous alloys in general (1) Optic amplifiers (1) Other buildings (2) Other services (1) Outdoor and water sports equipment (2) Physicochemical methods of analysis (1) Piezoelectric devices (1) Pipeline components and pipelines in general (2) Pipelines and its parts for district heat (1) Pipelines and its parts for external sewage systems (2) Pipes and fittings of other materials (1) Plastics pipes (1) Power transmission and distribution lines (2) Product life-cycles (1) Protection against dangerous goods (1) Protection of and in buildings (1) Radiation measurements (1) Radiographic equipment (1) Rails and railway components (1) Railway engineering (Vocabularies) (1) Rectifiers.
+Converters.
+Stabilized power supply (1) Relays (3) Rotating machinery in general (1) Safety of machinery (1) Sensory analysis (2) Small craft (1) Small kitchen appliances (2) Solar energy engineering (2) Sterilization and disinfection in general (1) Substations.
+Surge arresters (1) Surface preparation (1) Surface treatment (1) Switches (2) Syringes, needles and catheters (4) TELECOMMUNICATIONS.
+AUDIO AND VIDEO ENGINEERING (7) Telecontrol.
+Telemetering (1) Temperature-measuring instruments (1) Tractive stock (5) Valves in general (1) Ventilators.
+Fans.
+Air-conditioners (1) Washers and other locking elements (1) Water supply systems (1) Wind turbine energy systems (1) Wood-based panels in general (2) Wood, sawlogs and sawn timber (1)